 Shall attend to all other matters coming under the jurisdiction of the office.

-Section 5 – Financial Secretary
+Section 5 – Membership Secretary

 Shall collect all membership dues and forward them to the Treasurer of the Association, taking receipt thereof.

 Shall forward to each member the necessary credentials upon payment of dues and keep a true record of their standing.